 Each month we present La Rencontre (French for “the gathering”) as a way for our extended Franco-American family in the area to reconnect with each other and with our neighbors.
 Meals and stories are shared, friends are reunited, and memories are made.

-> We offer a fully catered luncheon, followed by a performance.
+We offer a fully catered luncheon, followed by a performance.
 Both the menu and the entertainment vary each month.
-The charge to attend is $7 and the public is invited; however, reservations are required at least four days in advance by calling the Franco Center Office at 783-1585 durign regular box office hours from noon to 4 p.m.
+The charge to attend is $8 and the public is invited.
+However, reservations are required at least four days in advance by calling the Franco Center Office at 783-1585 during regular box office hours from noon to 4 p.m.
 Monday through Friday (no weekend messages, please), so that we can order and prepare an appropriate amount of food.

-> To learn more about upcoming performances and menus, check the Event Calendar.
+To learn more about upcoming performances and menus, check the Event Calendar.
 Here’s a brief look at what’s coming up in future months:

 Menu Pulled-pork sandwiches, cucumber and tomato salad, and banana whoopie pie.